-“Most people feel success on YouTube is reserved for the big brands with the deep pockets.
+“Most people feel success on YouTube is reserved for big brands with deep pockets.
 That’s simply not true.
 All you have to do is analyze what the other guys are doing differently and you’re likely to hit jackpot.”

 That’s exactly what we did; we went and looked at some viral YouTube videos by some major brands and dissected them so you don’t have to.
 As you can see, most of it is stuff you can do no matter what the size of your company or your marketing budget is.
 When it comes to videos, it’s all about creativity.
 The rest is secondary.

 Everyone knows that to really connect with your audience on a deeper level you need to understand their pain points and cater to them.
 The problem is that most marketers will only scratch the surface in this area.
 If you really want to stand out, go deeper and build an emotional rapport with your audience.
 Let them know that you intimately understand what they like and what they don’t.

 The perfect example here is Dick’s Sporting Goods, a sports gear and apparel vendor.
 Their videos typically feature women doing sports with the company’s shoes.
 Here any other company would start talking about the benefits of wearing their shoes and how the quality is so much better than the next guy’s.
 Dick’s doesn’t do that.

 Instead, they take a moment to tell the story of how difficult it is for mothers to take some time and put themselves first.
 That’s what it means to put on a pair of sports shoes and go out jogging, right?
 No kids, no husband, no work; just you and the wind in your hair.
 That is insanely difficult for most mothers and Dick’s acknowledges that in their video.